elswob/Badger/README.md

 Change the default admin password!
 To do so go to this address `yourdomain.com/user`, find the admin user and change the password.

-Whilst in this section, you can register users for the site giving them access to any areas you have labelled as private
+Whilst in this section, you can register users for the site giving them access to any areas you have labelled as private.
+This can be done by going to ``yourdomain.com/register` and registering a new user.

 ## Load data to database